bradyhouse/house/fiddles/aws/vpc/vpc-nat-gateway-lab.md

 8. True
 9. Network & Content Delivery > VPC > NAT Gateways > Create NAT Gateway
 10. No. You must use an `Egress Only Internet Gateway` (to be covered later)
+11. Routing table entry that points to a terminated EC2 instance -- ie it goes to nowhere.
+12. No

 ##